-Before getting into the crux of my case about accuracy, and the assumptions I will make in giving my argument, I shall give some conceptual and formal background regarding the notions of accuracy and vindication.
+Before getting into the crux of my case about accuracy, and the assumptions I will make in giving the argument, I will give some background regarding the notions of accuracy and vindication.

 In the literature on accuracy measures for credence functions, we start out with a fully vindicated, i.e. maximally accurate, credence function.
-In particular, for a world w, the fully vindicated credence function is just the truth-function, v_w , which assigns 1 to all truths and 0 to all falsehoods.
-With this, we can define a particular credence function's accuracy in terms of its distance from vindication, where the distance between two credence functions is standardly defined as the sum of the squared distances between the credences in each function:
+In particular, for a world w, the fully vindicated credence function is just the truth-function, v_w , which assigns 1 to all truths and 0 to all falsehoods.20 With this, we can define a particular credence function's accuracy in terms of its